-As of February 21, 2005, our patent portfolio includes a total of 243 patents and patent applications worldwide with claims covering the composition of matter and methods of use for all three of our clinical stage compounds.
-We own or license a total of 13 issued U.S. patents and 57 U.S. patent applications, as well as 173 foreign counterparts to many of these patents and patent applications.
-We have issued U.S. composition-of-matter patents claiming the chemical structures of STA-5326 and STA-4783 and allowed U.S. patent applications claiming the chemical structure of STA-5312.
+As of April 15, 2005, our patent portfolio included a total of 254 patents and patent applications worldwide with claims covering the composition-of-matter and methods of use for all three of our clinical stage compounds.
+We own or license a total of 15 issued U.S. patents and 59 U.S. patent applications, as well as 180 foreign counterparts to many of these patents and patent applications.
+We have issued U.S. composition-of-matter patents claiming the chemical structures of STA-5326, STA-4783, and STA-5312.